cs127/unicorn/README.md

 ## what's not implemented

-* the following will be implemented in a later update:
-  * `wcstok` function.

 * the following do not need to be implemented, because UTF-8 is stateless:
   * `mbstate_t` type.
   * `mbsinit` function.